aragon/ve-governance/README.md

 - [ ] The deployment process completed with no errors
 - [ ] The deployed factory was deployed by the deployment address
-- [ ] The reported DAO contract was created by the newly deployed factory
+- [ ] The reported contracts have been created created by the newly deployed factory
 - [ ] The smart contracts are correctly verified on Etherscan or the corresponding block explorer
 - [ ] The output of the latest `deployment-*.log` file corresponds to the console output
 - [ ] I have transferred the remaining funds of the deployment wallet to the address that originally funded it
+  - `make refund`

 ### Manual from the command line